anntzer/redeal/README.md

 Redeal: a reimplementation of Thomas Andrews' Deal in Python.
 =============================================================

+Thomas Andrew's Deal is a deal generator: it outputs deals satisfying whatever conditions you specify -- deals with a double void, deals with a strong 2♣ opener opposite a yarborough, etc.  Using Bo Haglund's double dummy solver, it can even solve the hands it has generated for you.
+Unfortunately, I have never really liked the language Deal uses for scripting: Tcl.
+Redeal is thus my rewrite of Deal using another language: Python.

 Redeal runs under Python 2.7 or higher.
 See the `examples/` folder for some example simulations.

-A double-dummy solver function is available through Bo Haglund's DDS v.1.1.9 (the latest version I could find that can easily be built on Linux -- extracted and slightly modified from the source of Thomas Andrews' Deal), but you will need a C++ compiler.
+A double-dummy solver function is also available through Bo Haglund's DDS v.1.1.9 (the latest version I could find that can easily be built on Linux -- extracted and slightly modified from the source of Thomas Andrews' Deal), but you will need a C++ compiler.
 If you have g++ and make, simply run `make` in the dds-1.1.9 folder; otherwise use the compiler of your choice.
 If you cannot compile the DDS library, Redeal will work fine but the `solve_board` function will be unavailable.

-Run `./redeal.py --help`, or `./redeal.py` to get a few hands, or `./redeal.py examples/deal1.py` for an example simulation.  `./run_all_examples.sh` will go through all the examples.
+Download everything, open a terminal (a.k.a.
+Command Prompt in Windows), `cd` to the directory where you downloaded the code and run `python redeal.py --help`, or `python redeal.py` to get a few hands, or `python redeal.py examples/deal1.py` for an example simulation.  `./run_all_examples.sh` (or `run_all_examples.bat` on Windows) will go through all the examples.

 An introductory tutorial
 ------------------------